PaulBratslavsky/strapi-5-next-blog-post/README.md

 }
 ```

-Nice!
-We have a `Footer` component that is responsible for rendering a footer with a copyright notice.
+Now, we have a `Footer` component that renders a footer with a copyright notice.

 **Building the Layout Component**